-Illinois College requires a minimum of 120 credits to graduate with a bachelor's degree.
+Illinois College requires a minimum of 120 credits to complete a bachelor's degree.

 There is no accelarated degree program at Illinois College, but students who wish to save money or graduate early can look into transferring in credits.
 Illinois College accepts transfer credits.
 Many students like to take classes in the summer, to earn extra credits.
 However, Illinois College does not offer classes during the summer.

-NOTE: Around 64% of students who start college at Illinois College finish the requirements for graduation within six years.
+NOTE: Around 67% of students who start college at Illinois College complete all the credits required within six years.

 Reminder: Illinois College may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.